django-cms/django-cms/docs/introduction/02-templates_placeholders.rst

 ``{% render_block "js" %}`` tag at the bottom of the ``<body>`` to load the necessary JavaScript.

-If you are using the django-cms-quickstart project for this turorial, you will find the site's templates in ``django-cms-quickstart/backend/templates``.
+If you are using the django-cms-quickstart project for this tutorial, you will find the site's templates in ``django-cms-quickstart/backend/templates``.

 By default, pages in your site will use the ``bootstrap5.html`` template, the